Tag Event Scripts

 Once an event has been selected, note that the top of the text area is defining a function.
 As a result, all code that should execute when this event occurs should be indented at least once to be included in the definition.

-The Value Changed event is fired whenever the value of this particular Tag changes.
-Since Tags use a QualifiedValue, which include a value, quality, and timestamp, this script will fire whenever any of those change.
+The Value Changed event is fired whenever the value of this particular tag changes.
+Prior to 8.1.32, this script will also fire whenever the quality or timestamp changes since tags use a QualifiedValue, which includes a value, quality, and timestamp.
+As of 8.1.32, this event will only trigger on the value of the tag changing, and the quality and timestamp changes are ignored.
 Refer to Scripting Object Reference for more information.

 This event has a variety of arguments available for use in the script:

-• String tagPath - The full path to the Tag.
-Example: [tagProvider]Folder/Folder/Tag
+- String tagPath - The full path to the tag.
+Example:

 The currentValue and previousValue arguments are qualified values: objects that contain a value, timestamp, and quality.
 This means that to get to the value of the currentValue, your script would need to access currentValue.value

-• String tagPath - The full path to the Tag.
-Example: [tagProvider]Folder/Folder/Tag
+- String tagPath - The full path to the tag.
+Example:

 The Alarm Active event fires whenever a new active alarm event occurs.
 This event has a variety of arguments available for use in the script: